JayHarilal/A3__WSOA2006A_2024/README.md

 Jayaveer Harilal
 Lesedi Shibambo

+New Changes:
+Gamepad can be used.
+Pause Menu added, pressing escape during game.

 Project description:
 Our prototype is a first-person 3D game featuring two core mehcanics and smooth movement.
 It has a smooth, responsive first-person controller.